aden-webster/set-yourself-tree/README.md

 Script for unRAID or other NAS that runs "Tree" command to get a text list of your files.
 Call it a poor mans mirror.

+## TO DO:
+ENV Variables for docker run/compose to enter volumes Gsuite/Cloud integration